liamcain/obsidian-things-logbook/README.md

 ## Why?

 Anecdotally, I love using Things for task management.
-But I also want Obsidian daily notes to be a wholistic view of my day-to-day.
-This plugin dumps completed tasks from Things into daily notes, meaning I can keep my same workflow, and my Second Brain has a new data source.
+But I also want Obsidian daily notes to be a holistic view of my day-to-day.
+This plugin dumps completed tasks from Things into my daily notes, meaning I can keep my same workflow, and my Second Brain has a new data source.

 ## Usage